-Provided below is a chart outlining the PY 2012 OA Report Card.
+Provided on the next page is a chart outlining the PY 2013 OA Report Card.

-PY 2012 OA REPORT CARD Measure Definition Goal Weight Quantity/Production - 45% Female Arrivals No. of female arrivals Total female contracted quota 100% 25% Total Arrivals No. of total arrivals Total contracted quota 100% 20% Quality/Commitment - 55% Arrivals With Level 1 Zero Tolerance (ZT) Non-Separation Rate ero Tolerance (ZT) for a Level 1 ZT infraction under codes 5.1A or 25% Arrivals With 90-Day Commitment Rate No. of Students in the pool who stay for 90+ calendar days No. of Student arrivals with the opportunity to stay for at least 90 calendar days 85% 25% Graduate Rate No. of Students who separate as Graduates No. of Separated Students 70% 2.5% Placement Rate No. of Graduates placed in a job, the military, education/training or who transfer to an Advanced Training program at another center No. of Graduates whose placement records and due or received or who transfer to an Advanced Training program at another center 90% 2.5% 1 100%
+PY 2013 OA REPORT CARD Measure Definition Goal Weight Quantity/Production - 45% Female Arrival Rate No. of female arrivals Total female contracted quota 100% 25% Total Arrival Rate No. of total arrivals Total contracted quota 100% 20% Quality/Commitment - 55% Arrivals With Level 1 Zero Tolerance (ZT) Non-Separation Rate No. of Students in the pool who do not separate for a Level 1 ZT infraction under codes 5.1A or 5.2B within the first 30 calendar days or under code 5.2A within the first 45 calendar days All Student arrivals with the opportunity to stay in the program for at least 45 calendar days 98% 25% Arrivals With 90-Day Commitment Rate No. of Students in the pool who stay for 90+ calendar days No. of Student arrivals with the opportunity to stay for at least 90 calendar days 85% 25% Graduate Rate No. of Students who separate as Graduates No. of Separated Students 70% 2.5% Graduate Initial Placement Rate No. of Graduates placed in a job, the military, or education/training or who transfer to an Advanced Training program at another center No. of Graduates whose placement records are due or received or who transfer to an Advanced Training program at another center 90% 2.5% 100%